wavemaker/docs/learn/on-premise/wme-launching-instances-in-azure.md

 ### Launch instances in Azure Cloud
 **Prerequisites**
-- User have to an access in azure to create VM and other resources for more details refer [Azure resource docmentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview)
+- User have to an access in azure to create VM and other resources for more details refer [Azure resource documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview)
 - Assuming an Azure Virtual Network (VNet) is already created or existed. an Azure Virtual Network (VNet) is a representation of your own network in the cloud.for creation of virtual network visit [Azure virtual network creation](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal)

 **Steps**
+- For creating network security groups refer [creating NSG in Azure](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group)
+- For WME setup in Azure require two security groups,are
+  - WME-SG-Platform-Public-and-Internal
+  - WME-SG-Workspace-Internal

 **Creation of the Network Security Groups for Platform Virtual Machine and External or Workspace/AppDeployment Virtual Machine**
-  - creating network security group for platform virtual machine .To Access Platfrom Virtual Machine from Studio workspace/AppDeployment Virtual Machine
+  - Creating network security group for platform virtual machine .To Access Platform Virtual Machine from Studio workspace/AppDeployment Virtual Machine. i.e WME-SG-Platform-Public-and-Internal
     - Provide basic information name and region by selecting the resource group
   	  <br/><br/>
       [![](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-basic-details.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-basic-details.png)